pnduonghd/vesta/README.md

 ```

 ```
-bash vst-install-ubuntu.sh --nginx yes --phpfpm yes --apache no --named no --remi yes --vsftpd no --proftpd no --iptables no --fail2ban no --quota no --exim no --dovecot no --spamassassin no --clamav no --softaculous no --mysql yes --postgresql no --hostname 127.0.0.1.nip.io
+bash vst-install-ubuntu.sh --nginx yes --phpfpm yes --apache no --named no --remi no --vsftpd no --proftpd no --iptables no --fail2ban no --quota no --exim no --dovecot no --spamassassin no --clamav no --softaculous no --mysql yes --postgresql no --hostname 127.0.0.1.nip.io
 ```

 ```